JonaWe/german-starter-website/README.md

 - [ ] Show if player is in the rise or on the fall indicated with a red/green arrow in stats table and user plage.
 - [ ] Show top player of the day instead of random player in spotlight on the stats page.
 Maybe indicated with a flame.
+- [ ] Send state from Py Script to this page via Webhook and then save in firebase.
+For example last Player Update SUCCESS/ERROR or Can not Update Player data.
+Also show the state from the user table to the user (Uptodate / updating and show last update)